The period-index problem for twisted topological K-theory: Twisted -theory

 \begin{lemma} The homotopy groups of $\sphere[\ZZ/r]$ are

 where $B\ZZ/r$ is the classifying space of $\ZZ/r$.
-Moreover, $\pi_q^s(B\ZZ/r)$ surjects onto the $r$-primary part of $\pi_q^s$. \begin{proof} The first statement follows from the Barratt-Kahn-Priddy-Quillen theorem (see Thomason~\cite[Lemma~2.5]{thomason_first_1982}), which says that $\sphere[\ZZ/m]$ is equivalent to the spectrum $\Sigma^{\infty}(B\ZZ/m)_+$.
+Moreover, $\pi_q^s(B\ZZ/r)$ maps surjectively onto the $r$-primary part of $\pi_q^s$. \begin{proof} The first statement follows from the Barratt-Kahn-Priddy-Quillen theorem (see Thomason~\cite[Lemma~2.5]{thomason_first_1982}), which says that $\sphere[\ZZ/m]$ is equivalent to the spectrum $\Sigma^{\infty}(B\ZZ/m)_+$.
 The second statement follows from the Kahn-Priddy theorem~\cite{kahn-priddy-1,kahn-priddy-2}. \end{proof} \end{lemma}

 \begin{lemma} For any $r$, the unit map $\sphere\rightarrow\KU$ factors through $\sphere\rightarrow\sphere[\ZZ/r]$.
 And, the map $\sphere[\ZZ/r]\rightarrow\KU$ is a map of $\sphere$-algebras. \begin{proof} This follows by embedding $\ZZ/r$ into $\CC^*$ as the $r$th roots of unity and then applying Segal's construction~\cite{segal-categories} to obtain $\sphere\rightarrow\sphere[\ZZ/r]\rightarrow\ku$.
 Now, compose with $\ku\rightarrow\KU$.
 That $\KU$ is in fact a commutative $S$-algebra is~\cite[Theorem~4.3]{ekmm}. \end{proof} \end{lemma}